Editorial methodology

 Unsupported certainty gets removed.

-We avoid unsupported aggregate ratings, unsourced customer quotes, and unsupported pricing claims.
-Readers should verify current pricing, integrations, and feature availability with official product pages.
+Unsupported certainty gets removed or narrowed.
+We avoid unsupported aggregate ratings, unsourced customer quotes, fixed pricing claims without current source support, and broad performance promises.
+Readers should verify current pricing, integrations, security terms, data handling, channel availability, and feature packaging with official product pages or vendor materials before acting.

 Buyer workflow